jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
-- search for `todo: Support embedding entire file.`
 - Revise styling of basic template to make it more "my own"
-- Bug: This syntax `![[Pasted image 20230729221843.png]]` didn't convert to an image but it works in obsidian
 - (MVP) Make mvp demo video and send to Zak
     - Try to drum up interest with a Discord server / mailing list for a "zero-config digital garden"
     - Video steps